Capital Yorkshire: Capital Yorkshire

 The station was rebranded as Capital Yorkshire on 3 January 2011 as part of a merger of Global Radio's Galaxy and Hit Music networks to form the nine-station Capital network.
-On 20 June 2014, long serving Capital Breakfast presenter Stephanie Hirst left Global Radio after 14 years.
+On 20 June 2014, long serving Capital Breakfast presenter Simon Hirst left Global Radio after 14 years.

 On 26 February 2019, Global confirmed the station's local breakfast and weekend shows would be replaced with networked programming from April 2019.
 The weekday Drivetime show was retained alongside news bulletins, traffic updates and advertising.

 On 21 February 2025, Capital Yorkshire broadcast its final programme following further Ofcom-sanctioned deregulation which removes the final requirements for locally produced programming in England.
 Consequently, JoJo, who co-presented what was the one remaining local programme, Adam & JoJo, leaves, having been at the station since it launched as Kiss 105 28 years earlier, in 1997.

 Programming

 All programming is broadcast and produced from Global's London headquarters.

 Global's newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.